avatarluca/parssist/README.md

 - Error Recovery Methods (Settings)
 - Add semantic predicates
 - Other Languages
-- Handling Spaces and other cases in input
+- More on handling spaces and other cases in input
 => See Issues